-To become a member, you will need to take a class with Pastor Ralph to go over what our church is about, what we believe and teach and how you can fit in.
-This class is offered every 6-8 weeks.
-Contact Pastor Ralph for more information.
+To become a member, you will need to take a membership class to go over what our church is about, what we believe and teach and how you can fit in.
+This class is offered on an as needed basis.
+Contact the Elders for more information.

 After the class, you will have the opportunity to share your faith with the elders before being publicly welcomed as members.

 What are the requirements for membership?